Here we are, summer in full swing. On the economic front, we had a pretty light calendar in the month of June. We did see some positive things happen.

 In fact, if we look day-by-day you can see that we actually got down to a low point of 2.14% on June 6th, we were 2.15% on June the 14th, and 2.14% as recently as June 26th.
 So, we’re not seeing a lot of upward pressure on that 10 Year Treasury Yield.
 If we were to move that yield down to the one month or the one year, you are seeing some increases on those yields but it’s not reflecting in the 10 Year Treasury.
 What that’s telling us is that the 10 Year Treasury does not see significant inflation in the future.

 Thank you again for joining me for this Monthly Economic Update.
 I look forward to talking to you again at the end of July.
 Hopefully, we will see you in our offices.
-If I raised any questions, concerns, or anything you want to talk to an advisor about please give us a call here at the office at 913-393-1000 or fill out the form below.
+If I raised any questions, concerns, or anything you want to talk to an advisor about please give us a call here at the office at 913-393-1000 or schedule a complimentary consultation below.

 Founder & CEO